geohot/kvm-kext/README.md

 * Use "nvram boot-args=kext-dev-mode=1" to fix.
 This is a dangerous command.
 * Currently doesn't codesign since the above fix doesn't require it.

+Using homebrew to fetch QEMU build prerequisites

+* Install homebrew and run "brew doctor"
+* "brew install apple-gcc42"
+* "for i in $(brew deps qemu); do brew install $i; done"

 Building QEMU with kvm support

 * ./get-qemu.sh should just work, doesn't install